blueedgenick/ksql-workshop/lab.md

 ## Extra Credit

 Time permitting, let's explore the following ideas:
+* mask the actual user names in the ouput
 * aggregation - what if we just wanted to find the _really_ unhappy customers, who post multiple negative ratings in a short space of time ?
 * explore and describe the available functions
 * create a new stream over a topic that doesn't exist yet